Note: We've recently revised our ECE certificate programs.

 Head up your own ECE center

-This ECE Site Supervisor program is designed for students looking to complete requirements for the Child Development Site Supervisor Permit through the California Commission on Teacher Credentialing.
+The program is designed for students looking to complete requirements for the Child Development Site Supervisor Permit through the California Commission on Teacher Credentialing, and for site directors seeking professional development to renew permits for licensed facilities.

 - Child growth and development